 About this place

-The area on the west side of the pool is believed to be a Nyoongar camping place.
-Nyoongar's say the Waugal took a wrong turn at this part of the river and had to squeeze through a crack in the range, before stopping and vomiting out the stones they used for tool making.
+The area on the west side of the pool is believed to be a Whajuk camping place.
+They say the Waugal took a wrong turn at this part of the river and had to squeeze through a crack in the range, before stopping and vomiting out the stones they used for tool making.
 Today the Walyunga Pool is a pleasant place to rest in the shade of the flooded gums and enjoy the peace of the river.

 Plan when to visit.
 Consider travelling with a personal location beacon (PLB).
 In the event you need to be rescued it could save your life!